josedlpozo/josedlpozo.github.io/_posts/2021-01-1-happy-new-year.md

 We thought that the lock down and restrictions around the world would make Just Draw It to decrease, but out of the blue this year has been a success for Just Draw It!

-We appeared on [Xataka Android](https://www.xatakandroid.com/aplicaciones-android/como-medir-distancias-google-maps-facilmente-esta-app-para-android-just-draw-it) and [Microsiervos](https://www.microsiervos.com/archivo/mundoreal/just-draw-it.html), two spanish blogs that enforces us during the quarantine and its impacted was huge.
+We appeared on [Xataka Android](https://www.xatakandroid.com/aplicaciones-android/como-medir-distancias-google-maps-facilmente-esta-app-para-android-just-draw-it) and [Microsiervos](https://www.microsiervos.com/archivo/mundoreal/just-draw-it.html), two spanish blogs that reinforced us during the quarantine and its impact was huge.

 The goal for this 2021 on Just Draw It is to continue with this tendency, we will work harder to build the best features for our users.